kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 Here we have two settings, command is the kubernetes equivalent of dockerfiles Entrypoint setting.
 And similarly 'args' is the equivalent for the dockerfile's CMD setting.
 These 2 settings will override the baked in start-up command.
 By the way, some images might not come with a baked-in command at all.
 In which case you can use these 2 pod settings to set what you want the startup command to be.

-Here we're saying that we want to feed in this multiline string value into bash.
-We also used the -c flag to tell bash to treat this multiline string as a command.
+Here we used the -c flag to tell bash to run -c flags string input as a command.
+In our case, our input for the -c flag is a multiline string value.

 This effectively ends up running a shell script.
 Where the shell script is an infinitely running while-loop that prints out the date every 5 seconds.
+This essentially is a bit of a crude technique to start up a continuously running process.

 To better understand how this works, let's simulate how this shell script would run if ran it directly on my macbook.